 Thyroid medication is both a blessing and a curse to thyroid patients.

-A blessing in that it can truly be a life-altering medication or therapy to many thyroid patients.
+A blessing in that it can truly be a life-altering medication or therapy for many thyroid patients.

 But a curse in the sense that this blessing only occurs if you take your medication correctly, at the right dose, at the right time of day, and so on.

 There are so many factors that negatively influence your thyroid medication that taking it correctly is like defusing a nuclear bomb with a 2-minute timer.

 I’m exaggerating a little bit, but you get the point.

 Today we are going to talk about something that you may have never heard of before as a thyroid patient and it has to do with taking your thyroid medication via the sublingual route.

 The sublingual route is a fancy way of saying that you are taking your medication under the tongue INSTEAD of swallowing it and letting it get absorbed in your stomach/gut.